DNA used in exoneration? Yes

 His world was turned upside down in 1991, when Kim Ancona was murdered in a Phoenix bar where Ray was an occasional customer, and he was arrested for the crime.
 The case against him was based largely on circumstantial evidence and the testimony of a supposedly “expert” witness, later discredited, who claimed bite marks found on the victim matched Ray’s teeth.
 He was sentenced to death in 1992.

 But Ray refused to give up his fight for exoneration.
 In 2002, with the help of attorney Alan Simpson, he convinced an appeals court that DNA found at the murder scene indicated the guilt of another man, Kenneth Phillips.
-When prosecutors dropped the charges that April, Ray became the 100th person exonerated from death row in the United States since 1973.
+When prosecutors dropped the charges that April, Ray became the 100th person exonerated from death row since the reinstatement of capital punishment in the United States in 1976.